gaboesquivel/gaboesquivel/content/cv/ai.md

   - company: LegalAgent
   - company: Bitlauncher
     description: >-
-      AI and crypto launchpad for token sales, auctions, wallets, and indexed market data.
+      AI and crypto launchpad with retrieval, research tools, and specialized assistant work.
     achievements:
-      - Built the launchpad on Next.js 14, Supabase, viem, and wagmi.
+      - Owned product direction, roadmap priorities, and delivery planning while remaining hands-on in architecture.
-      - Built the bitlauncher.ai chatbot with RAG and tool calls for news and video.
+      - Built the bitlauncher.ai chatbot with RAG and tools for current news and video.
-      - Integrated AI SDKs and prompting for masterbots.ai.
+      - Implemented Masterbots prompting and AI-assisted internationalization.
   - company: Opyn
     achievements:
       - Prototyped an LLM assistant for onboarding and support.